Sharpness-Aware Data Poisoning Attack: Method

 \section{Method}

 In this section, we introduce our proposed method Sharpness-aware Data Poisoning Attack (\ourmodel).
-In Section~\ref{sec:our_method}, we will first introduce \ourmodel in targeted and backdoor attacks, because they share similar adversarial objectives.
-Then we introduce \ourmodel in un-targeted attacks in Section~\ref{sec:our_method2}.
-Based on our discussion, we demonstrate that the strategy of considering model sharpness in \ourmodel is general that can be incorporated into various types of poisoning attacks.
+In Section~\ref{sec:our_method}, we will first introduce \ourmodel in general form.
+In Section~\ref{sec:our_method1}, we introduce how to achieve \ourmodel in targeted and backdoor attacks.
+In Section~\ref{sec:our_method2}, we introduce \ourmodel in untargeted attacks.
+From our discussion, we show the idea of leveraging sharpness is general and lightweight to be incorporated into various types of poisoning attacks.